 Don’t seat elderly guest near the speakers

-While your grandparents should be able to hear the music and toasts, they don’t need to get their eardrums blown out by the Black Eyed Peas or the best man speech.
+While your grandparents should be able to hear the music and wedding speeches, they don’t need to get their eardrums blown out by the Black Eyed Peas or the best man speech.
 If your elderly guests are hard of hearing, remember to seat them a healthy distance from your band, your DJ or any speakers.
 Word to the wise: don’t put them at the back, they’ll definitely want to see and snap pictures of precious moments like your first dance and cake cutting.

 Don’t sit feuding guests at the same table